Back to Blog

 This approach also shows that you're actively listening and willing to engage with the person's emotions, which can help them feel more heard and validated.
 Remember the end goal is to find a solution that satisfies the customer, it may take time so practice patience.

-Apologize sincerely and offer a solution to their problem.
+When necessary, offer a genuine apology.
+This demonstrates accountability and can significantly enhance the customer's perception of the service quality.
 Find the right time to do so, and even if the situation may seem too difficult, apologizing to the customer can go a long way in calming them down.

 Here are some examples of how to make an apology: